slatedocs/slate/source/includes/metype/_publisher_login.md

 ### Listening to metype to initiate login
 * Parent window should have an event listener listening to event message.
-* Metype will post data with `login` action in event's data.
+* Metype will post data with `metype_login` action in event's data.
 This should initiate login
 * An example is show here.